-A battered gray Pinto pulled up behind the dumpster.
-Mozart's Mass in C minor stopped moving, suspended from Jeannette's right hand.
+A battered grey Pinto pulled up behind the dumpster.
+Mozart's Mass in C Minor stopped moving, suspended from Jeannette's right hand.

-She clamped her beat-up purse under her arm and rehearsed her lines again.
-Maestro Kraychik?My name is Jeannette Reilly.
+The car didn't look right.
+A conductor should drive something grander, shouldn't he?
+Still, to be safe, Jeannette clamped her beat-up purse under her arm and rehearsed her lines again.
+Maestro Kraychek?
+My name is Jeannette Reilly.
 Pleased to meet you.
-Or, Maestro Kraychik?
+Or, Maestro Kraychek?
 So nice to meet you.
 I'm Jeannette Reilly.
 Whatever she did, she had to breathe and concentrate on her voice so she would sound like a bona-fide Richmonder.
-No need to let this man know she was fresh off the bus from Nowheresville,
+No need to let this man know she was fresh off the bus from Nowheresville, South Carolina.

-South Carolina.

 The Pinto's door opened.
 Jeannette braced herself.
-If he didn't see her right away, she could walk up as if she had just arrived and hadn't spent the last however many minutes hovering here.
+If it really was him, and he didn't see her right away, she could walk up as if she had just arrived and hadn't spent the last however many minutes hovering here like a fool.
 She had already taken a step forward when the driver got out of the car.